-47. Failing such building materials and timber, may be seized and sold the house, building, land, or tenement for which such tax shall be due; or, if a portion thereof, sufficient to cover such tax and the charges as aforesaid, can, in the opinion of the officer seizing and selling the property, be conveniently separated from the rest, such portion only.

-Officers not liable for failure to observe order of seizure and sale.
+Sale of 47.
+Failing such building materials and timber, may be seized and premises on sold the house, building, land, or tenement for which such tax which tax is shall be due; or, if a portion thereof, sufficient to cover such tax and the charges as aforesaid, can, in the opinion of the officer due or a portion seizing and selling the property, be conveniently separated from liable for failure to observe order of sale.